ozand/roo-project-template/.roo/rules/04-filename_referencing_rules.md

 This document is the **single and exhaustive source of truth** for organizing and maintaining the project's knowledge base.
 Its purpose is to ensure a strict, machine-readable, and consistent structure that solves two problems:

-1. **For Logseq:** To create a cohesive, easily navigable, and queryable knowledge graph for humans.
+1. **For Logseq:** To create a cohesive, easily navigable, and queryable knowledge graph built from the `pages/` directory.
 2. **For AI agents:** To provide an unambiguous, algorithmic set of rules for creating, updating, and validating all project artifacts.

 Deviation from these rules is not permitted.